 A bone marrow transplant (BMT) is a process performed to replace either the destroyed or damaged bone marrow with healthy bone marrow.
 Bone marrow is soft and fatty tissue present inside the bone, producing blood cells.

-Multiple Myeloma is treated with the help of bone marrow transplant.
+Multiple Myeloma treatment happens with the help of bone marrow transplant.
 It is a cancer that develops in the white blood cell.
 A bone marrow transplant can be a practical part of treating multiple Myeloma.
 Hematopoietic stem cells are located in the bone marrow.
 They can produce blood cells, such as white blood cells, red blood cells, and platelets.
-In this procedure, hematopoietic stem cells are collected from the patient or another person.
+In this procedure, the experts collect the hematopoietic stem cells from the patient or another person.

 Amyloidosis is a rare disease.
 It occurs when amyloid (an abnormal protein, usually formed in the bone marrow) is dumped in any tissue or organ, and it starts interfering with its normal functions.
 Depending upon the type of amyloidosis, a bone marrow transplant may be recommended.